The purpose of this document is to teach you how to package an application for YunoHost.

 Officalization of an application

-To become an official application, it must be tested well enough, be stable and should work on 64 bits, 32 bits et ARM processor architectures, and on Debian Jessie.
+To become an official application, it must be tested well enough, be stable and should work on Debian Stretch 64 bits, 32 bits and ARM architectures.
 If you think those conditions are met, ask for official integration of your application.